A Simple Framework for Open-Vocabulary Zero-Shot Segmentation: Experiments

 We validate the proposed method on a pixel-level zero-shot segmentation task.
 In this scenario, the model relies solely on textual class descriptions to classify image pixels.
 However, accurately representing the \texttt{background} class can be challenging due to dataset-specific properties not fully captured by text descriptions.
 As such, we follow previous works~\citep{wysoczańska2024clipdinoiser,cha2023learning} and first evaluate without the \texttt{background} class.

 We follow the MMSegmentation~\citep{mmseg2020} implementation of \cite{cha2023learning}.
-Specifically, images are resized to have a shorter side of 448 pixels, and inference is performed with a sliding window using a stride of 224 pixels.
+Specifically, images are resized to have a shorter side of 448 pixels, and inference is performed with a sliding window of $448\times448$ and a stride of 224 pixels.
 ImageNet templates from~\cite{radford2021learning} are used to contextualize each class name before obtaining their textual representation.
 Finally, the predictions obtained by projecting patch representations onto class names, are up-sampled using bilinear interpolation to restore the predictions to the original image size.
 We report the mIoU scores across five standard datasets, namely Pascal VOC~\citep{pascal-voc-2012}, Pascal Context~\citep{mottaghi2014role}, COCO-Stuff~\citep{caesar2018coco}, Cityscapes~\citep{cordts2016cityscapes} and ADE20K~\citep{zhou2017scene}.
 For datasets that encompass the \texttt{background} class, the corresponding annotations and pixels are simply ignored.
 For the sake of clarity, we report the results without any post-processing techniques such as Pixel-Adaptive Mask Refinement (PAMR)~\citep{araslanov2020single}.

-In~\Cref{table:zeroshot_without_bkg}, we observe that our method using a ViT-S/14 as the vision tower is already competitive and that shifting to a larger vision backbone yields state-of-the-art results on all datasets when trained on COCO Captions.
-In particular, it can be seen that the proposed pipeline significantly outperforms models trained under the same conditions with LiT~\citep{lit_beyer}.
+In~\Cref{table:zeroshot_without_bkg}, we observe that our method using a ViT-S/14 as the vision tower is already competitive and that shifting to a larger vision backbone, namely a ViT-B/14, yields state-of-the-art results on all datasets when trained on COCO Captions.
+In particular, it can be seen that the proposed pipeline significantly outperforms models pretrained with LiT~\citep{lit_beyer} under the same conditions.
 This suggests that the reported performance is not solely attributable to the freezing of the vision tower or DINOv2~\citep{oquab2023dinov2} visual pretraining.
 The results obtained with LAION-400M indicate that $\mname$ is compatible with large-scale uncurated datasets, exhibiting overall strong performance and improvements compared to models trained with LiT in the same setting.
-However, it is also apparent that both LiT and $\mname$ seem to benefit more from curation than scale in the segmentation tasks.
+However, it is also apparent that both LiT and $\mname$ seem to benefit more from curation than scale for segmentation.
 This trend contrasts with findings in classification tasks, as shown in \Cref{table:zeroshot_classification}.